Steven-matos/discord-rsvp-bot/README.md

 1. **Start Simple**: Set up just a few days first, then add more
 2. **Use Clear Names**: Make event names easy to understand
 3. **Test Your Setup**: Try the RSVP buttons yourself first
-4. **Check Permissions**: Make sure the bot has all the permissions it needs
+4. **Check Permissions**: Make sure the bot has all the permissions it needs (including Manage Messages)
+5. **Watch Progress**: Commands now show real-time status updates (🔄 messages)
-5. **Keep It Updated**: The bot will automatically handle time changes and daylight saving
+6. **Keep It Updated**: The bot will automatically handle time changes and daylight saving

 ## 🆘 Need Help?